tsuereth/glog/content/post/2021/05/29_masseffect.md

 rating = ["Good"]
 +++

-Even in its time, the first {{% game "Mass Effect" %}}Mass Effect{{% /game %}} was a mixed bag.
-The {{% game "Mass Effect Legendary Edition" %}}Legendary Edition{{% /game %}} remaster shows that its good qualities still hold up; despite its bad qualities, which the remaster has ... also preserved.
+Even in its time, the first <game:Mass Effect> was a mixed bag.
+The [Legendary Edition](game:Mass Effect Legendary Edition) remaster shows that its good qualities still hold up; despite its bad qualities, which the remaster has ... also preserved.

 Maybe it shouldn't be a surprise that the Legendary Edition still has lackluster side-missions, an empty-feeling galaxy, narrow characterization choices, and confounding inventory management.
 (The item limit is higher, now, but cleaning items out remains a chore.)